Selvan-S/Dr-A-P-J-Abdul-Kalam/README.md

-# Dr-A-P-J-Abdul-Kalam
+This is Dr. A. P. J. Abdul Kalam Tribute Page

-Dr. A. P. J. Abdul Kalam Tribute Page
+It makes up the first part of my coding portfolio.